solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 }
 ```

-`PayApplicationFees` will add the accounts specified in the `application_fees` field of this structure.
+Accounts having application fees will be added in the `application_fees` field of this structure
-On each `Rebate` instruction we find the minimum between `application_fees` and the rebate amount for the account.
+with corresponding application fees.
+On each `Rebate` instruction we find the minimum between
-If there is already a rebate in the `rebated` map then we update it by
+`application_fees` and the rebate amount for the account.
+If there is already a rebate in the `rebated`
+map then we update it by
 `max(rebate amount in map, rebate amount in instruction)`, if the
 map does not have any value for the account, then we add the rebated amount in the map.